MorthimerMcMare/Auto-ambient-Doom/README.md

 Idea, core code, default content: Morthimer McMare.

-Thanks:
+Special thanks to:

 - Renaul Damek for the moral support;
-- YURA_111 for the video and bug reportings.
+- YURA_111 for the video and bug reportings (commit dc41772).
+- endoomer for the overview;
+- ika707 for the bug reportings (commit 5560bf7).